antmicro/myst-editor/README.md

 ```

 Your terminal will display what URL to open to see the demo.
-You can edit the source files in `src/` to modify the behavior of the component, with hot reload thanks to Vite.
+You can edit the source files in `src/` to modify the behavior of the component, with hot reload, thanks to Vite.

 An analogous demo deployed with GH actions from latest main should be deployed at https://antmicro.github.io/myst-editor/

-### Collaboration Server
+### Collaboration server

 The example server is located in the `bin` directory.
 To run it use: